 There are symptom control teams in most cancer units.
 They can help you to stay as well as possible for as long as possible.
 They are also in hospices and many general hospitals.

 Most symptom control teams have home care services to visit you at home.

 Treatment for tiredness and feeling unwell

 Tiredness (fatigue) is a common symptom of advanced cancer.
 You may feel that you lack energy, and this can be overwhelming.

-Let your doctor or nurse know if you’re very tired as they can prescribe medicine to help or other treatments.
+Let your doctor or nurse know if you’re very tired, as they can prescribe medicine to help or other treatments to help.
 For example, a blood transfusion can give you more energy if you’re tired due to anaemia (low red blood cell levels).

 It’s important to rest a few times throughout the day.
 Resting regularly can help you feel less tired and more able to cope.
 You don't have to sleep during these times.
 Just sitting or lying down will help.